nusrobomaster/Dart-FYP/docs/Z Projectile - Electrical & Software.md

 The **OpenMV RT1062** is chosen over the N6 even though it has lower compute performance.
 The RT1062 supports up to six hardware PWM outputs, which gives room for future projectile designs that may require up to six fins.

-*(See Appendix XX for the Design Considerations for Board Selection.)*
+*(See Appendix 4 for the Design Considerations for Board Selection.)*

 #### 3.4.3 Servo